green-arrow/website/source/blog/2015-05-13-ember-1-12-released.md

 ```

 To define an instance initializer in globals mode use the `Ember.Application.instanceInitializer`
 method.
-For more information about instance intializers see the
+For more information about instance initializers see the
 implementation in [#10256](https://github.com/emberjs/ember.js/pull/10256).

 Thanks to [@tomdale](https://twitter.com/tomdale), [@wycats](https://twitter.com/wycats) and